Judge Recommends Import Ban On Some iPhones After Qualcomm Patent Infringement Verdict

 After finding Apple guilty of patent infringement on two patents from San Diego-based chipmaker Qualcomm, a judge with the United States International Trade Commission has recommended a ban on imports of certain iPhone models, per reporting from The Verge.

 The verdict is just the latest development in the long legal battle between Apple and Qualcomm, a chipmaker and manufacturer based out of San Diego.
-Apple began the battle by filing a $1 billion lawsuit against Qualcomm for witheld funds in January 2017.
+Apple began the battle by filing a $1 billion lawsuit against Qualcomm for withheld funds in January 2017.
 Qualcomm retaliated by filing a separate lawsuit for patent infringement against Apple in July 2017, and received a favorable $31 million verdict in that case from a California jury last month, according to CNET.

 The suit alleged that Apple had copied different Qualcomm technologies without permission in the newest iPhone.
 The software in question involves a Qualcomm innovation that helped devices connect to the internet more quickly after being powered on, and other technologies to maximize battery life and graphics processing, among others.